Alex289/Alex289/README.md

 #### Software developer and dual student

 ##### BIO
-- 🔭 I’m currently working on [What do we eat](https://github.com/Alex289/what-do-we-eat)
+- 🔭 I’m currently working on [Portfolio](https://github.com/Alex289/Portfolio)
 - 🌱 I’m currently learning **.NET Core and Angular**
 - 👨‍💻 All of my projects are available at [here](https://alexanderkonietzko.vercel.app/#projects)
 - 💬 Ask me about anything about the stuff I use below